-\paragraph{Discussion} Literature shows that the output capacitor ESR is a good indicator to assess the overall health of a power supply.
-On the one hand, this measurement is relatively simple.
-Given the ubiquity of analog-to-digital converters in most modern microcontrollers found in embedded applications, it would be of interest to develop a built-in online test that performed the signal processing completely digitally and required no extra circuitry.
+\paragraph{Discussion} Literature agrees that the output capacitor ESR serves as a good indicator to assess the overall health of a power supply, mainly due to the high impact of this component in the correct operation of the system.
+Additionally, its measurement is relatively simple.
+Given the ubiquity of analog-to-digital converters on most modern microcontrollers of embedded applications, it would be of interest to build in concurrent online test that performed the signal processing completely digitally without extra circuitry.
 On the other hand, a drawback of this approach is the high susceptibility of ESR to operating conditions.
 Although it has been shown \cite{cmdc-gfg,fpec-lvgv,ecfp-ccw} that changes in the load do not affect the measurement, ESR still changes significantly with temperature and frequency.
 Systems need to additionally measure the environment and keep a record of the initial value under different conditions to account for these changes.